A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Empirical Analysis

 \section{Empirical Analysis}

-We conduct a mechanistic analysis to compare how different architectures maintain information flow during long-context processing.
-Our goal is to uncover how contextualized representations propagate and evolve across layers.
-We focus on three complementary perspectives: \textbf{(i) token-level analysis} (\Cref{sssec:token-analysis}) to track the evolution and correlation of {token} representations across depth; \textbf{(ii) layer-level analysis} (\Cref{sssec:layer-analysis}) to examine of layer representation; and \textbf{(iii) probing analysis} (\Cref{sssec:probing-analysis}) to identify layers encoding task-relevant features most critical for downstream performance.
+We conduct a mechanistic analysis to study: \textbf{(i) token-wise analysis} (\Cref{sssec:token-analysis}), which measures token-wise directional flow and token-set cohesiveness across layers (cosine-based diagnostics); \textbf{(ii) layer-wise analysis} (\Cref{sssec:layer-analysis}), which cross-checks these local trends using global layer-geometry measures (CKA and layer-variation statistics); and \textbf{(iii) probing analysis} (\Cref{sssec:probing-analysis}), which evaluates where task-relevant information is most linearly accessible.
 The first two analyses provide insights into how models transform information, while probing analysis focuses on downstream performance.